 Postoperative nutritional support — For many postoperative patients, early enteral nutrition (<24 hours) is possible and is associated with beneficial effects.
 Enteral nutrition (oral or tube feeds) rather than parenteral nutrition should be instituted whenever possible.
 For patients with a delayed return of intestinal function, postoperative parenteral nutrition is indicated only if return of bowel function is not anticipated for more than 10 days.
 Earlier intervention may be appropriate in patients who are severely malnourished at baseline, or who have a complicated postoperative course.
 (See 'Indications' above.)

 Total parenteral nutrition — Patients who are unable to tolerate enteral nutritional support will require intravenous fluid and total parenteral nutrition at the discretion of the treating team until such time as they can be transitioned to enteral nutrition.
-The outcomes of total parenteral nutrition in critically-ill postoperative patients, and following burn and cancer surgery, are discussed elsewhere.
-(See "Nutrition support in critically ill patients: An overview" and "Overview of nutritional support for moderate to severe burn patients" and "The role of parenteral and enteral/oral nutritional support in patients with cancer".)
+(See "Postoperative parenteral nutrition" and "Overview of nutritional support for moderate to severe burn patients".)

 Immune-enhancing nutritional supplements — The role for immune-enhancing nutritional supplements, also referred to as immunonutrition, remains unclear.
 There is insufficient high quality evidence to suggest any specific amino acid or other supplementation for all surgical patients.
 (See 'Nutritional interventions' above.)

-Several metaanalyses have evaluated immunonutrition (ie, enteral or parenteral supplementation with arginine, glutamine, nonessential fatty acids, branched chain fatty acids, or RNA) in surgical patients [36,50-52].
+Several meta-analyses have evaluated immunonutrition (ie, enteral or parenteral supplementation with arginine, glutamine, nonessential fatty acids, branched chain fatty acids, or RNA) in surgical patients [36,54-56].
 Reductions in infectious complications and length of hospital stay have been found, but without an effect on mortality.
-A 2012 Cochrane review and metaanalysis of preoperative nutritional support found that immunonutrition (six trials) significantly decreased the risk of complications (noninfectious and infectious) (relative risk 0.67, 95% CI 0.53-0.84) .
-The various metaanalyses have been inconsistent in their results and are without sufficient strength to make clinical recommendations [50,51,53,54].
-The authors of these metaanalyses have noted methodological flaws in the individual studies.
+A 2012 Cochrane review and meta-analysis of preoperative nutritional support found that immunonutrition (six trials) significantly decreased the risk of complications (noninfectious and infectious) (relative risk 0.67, 95% CI 0.53-0.84) .
+The various meta-analyses have been inconsistent in their results and are without sufficient strength to make clinical recommendations [54,55,57,58].
+The authors of these meta-analyses have noted methodological flaws in the individual studies.
 It is worth noting that surgical patients at the highest risk for postoperative complications have been excluded from the majority of studies on immunonutrition.
 Thus, until higher quality data demonstrating unequivocal benefit are available, immunonutrition cannot be recommended as a routine addition to nutritional supplementation in surgical patients.

 SUMMARY AND RECOMMENDATIONS